-- Parent Coaches: Some of our teams are coached by parents.
-Typically younger teams have more parent coaches.
+- Parent Coaches: Most of BSC’s Grade 3 and Grade 4 teams (both boys and girls) are coached by parents.
 Prior experience coaching or playing soccer is not required to be an excellent parent coach.
 Parents receive training on running practices and coaching games from the club.
 Most parents find this experience very rewarding.

-- Professional Coaches: The direct involvement with the professional coaching staff increases with age and provides players with additional coaching culminating with a professional coach for “select” teams at older ages.
-BSC has a professional coaching staff including a director of coaching.
+- Professional Coaches: The direct involvement with the professional coaching staff increases with age and provides players with additional coaching culminating, on some teams, with a professional coach at older ages.
+BSC has a professional coaching staff including a Director of Coaching.

 - Team Managers: Parents also have an opportunity to become a Team Manager playing an essential and helpful role to reducing the administrative burden upon the coaches.

-- Logistics: Players will not have opportunities to request practice times or attend practices with other teams held at more convenient locations or times because it is essential to work with your team.
+- Logistics: Players will not have opportunities to request practice times or attend practices with other teams held at more convenient locations or times because it is essential to work with their team.
 Parents often carpool to and from practices and the coach or manager will help facilitate this with team contact lists at the start of the season.
-Players who accept a spot on these travel teams must be prepared to give practices priority over other after-school activities.
+Players who accept a spot on a BSC team must be prepared to give practices priority over other after-school activities.